What Are HCM Scenarios

 Data Architecture

-HCM scenarios follow a hierarchical data structure that flows from detailed behavioral patterns up to high-level scenario definitions:
+HCM scenarios follow a hierarchical data structure that flows from detailed behavioural patterns up to high-level scenario definitions:

 At the foundation are profiles - time-series data that capture how different DER technologies behave: